Our Clinicians

 Clients: Trevor works with clients across the lifespan and from different backgrounds, for a variety of presenting concerns.
 He provides individual and group intervention, as well as a variety of assessments.

-Therapeutic approaches: Humanistic approach, Interpersonal Therapy, Cognitive Behavioural Therapy, Acceptance & Commitment Therapy, mindfulness, motivational interviewing, & psychoeducation.
+Therapeutic approaches: Humanistic approach, Interpersonal Therapy, Cognitive Behaviour Therapy, Acceptance & Commitment Therapy, mindfulness, motivational interviewing, & psychoeducation.

 Special Interests: Singing, Tailoring, Classical Music.
 When not at work, Trevor is often spending time outdoors, or enjoying creative pursuits.